 These bruises should go away, and the injuries should stop as the woman and baby adapt to breastfeeding.

-Varicose veins appear when the valves in the veins are weak, as this causes blood to pool in these vessels.
+Varicose veins appear when the valves in the veins are

 The veins can become damaged and look misshapen and swollen.
 Severe varicose veins may feel painful, similar to a bruise.

 In many cases, a person may notice a less severe form of varicose veins called spider veins.

 This inflammation can cause chest pain, and some people notice changes in their veins, including swelling and

 Doctors do not know the exact cause of Mondor’s disease, but they suspect that it might be due to trauma from tight clothing or surgery.
 In

 Mondor’s disease typically goes away on its own.